dnltv/api_final_yatube/README.md

 ## Overwiew
-API for the <a href="https://github.com/dnltv/hw05_final">Yatube</a> project.
-A web service for creating/editing/deleting posts.
+API for the <a href="https://github.com/dnltv/hw05_final">Yatube</a> project - the web service for creating/editing/deleting posts.
 The possibility of subscribing to authors has been implemented.